A great national movement to plant 25 million acorns in Spain

 Where should one plant

 The ideal place to plant would be in the shade of a shrub and the hole should be medium deep.
 Too close to the surface and animals will notice and dig them out.
-You have to place the seed in a horizontal position and cover with soil with some leaves or bark.
+You have to place the seed in a horizontal position and cover it with soil with some leaves or bark.

 Burned areas, embankments, or waste ground are the places where one should plant.
 Jays and squirrels also plant acorns, so we are just imitating nature.
 One has to take care to only use seeds from local native species.
 Another thing one has to know is if the land is public or private and ask for permission if needed.

 Check with your local town hall to be sure that they propose no building projects for the area you have chosen.
 Inform the local environmental organization that perhaps they will want to join you.

 Oak trees can live for a very long time.
 Please, have a look at this YouTube video of the 1000-year-old trees.

 Some big projects worldwide

-Mother Earth needs trees and when we harvest trees for whatever reason, we should at least plant new ones to replace it.
+Mother Earth needs trees and when we harvest trees for whatever reason, we should at least plant new ones to replace them.
 In the past, various big-scale actions were started by India and Pakistan.

 China and its project Green Great Wall show it is possible to make a change.
 They started this ambitious program in 1978 and have hope that it will be completed by 2050.
 On completion, it will be 4500 km long (2800 mi) long.
 It is like the anti-desertification effort made in Saharan Africa.
 This is an effort to plant a broad greenbelt, from coast to coast.

 From the beginning of the China project, some 66 billion trees have been planted, but not all have survived.
 At the beginning of 2018, China used 60,000 soldiers for a planting project.
 The area, roughly the size of Ireland, should be full of trees by the end of the year.